deuxp/lotide/README.md

 ___Params___:

-- (a) primitive data type, to be tested.
+- (a) primitive data type, to be tested
-- (b) the expected primitive data type.
+- (b) the expected primitive data type

 ___Behaviour___:

 Uses strict equality `===` of the two primitives and then logs the results of the assertion to the console.
 Returns a Boolean value.

 ---